 Skip to main content

-Ory Network allows users to authenticate through a one-time code sent via email.
+Ory Network allows users to authenticate through a one-time code sent via email and SMS.
 This is useful for use-cases where users need to be onboarded through a minimal authentication process.

 The one-time code method consists of a two-step process.
-The first step the user is required to enter their email address.
-In the second step they are prompted to enter the one-time code sent to their email address.
+The first step the user is required to enter their email address or phone number.
+In the second step they are prompted to enter the one-time code sent to their email address or phone number.

 https://ory.yourapp.com/